Jalalhejazi/superplay/README.md

 ~~~

+### after installation play some videos :-)

-And with everything in place, start the server and add a
+And with everything in place,
-directory of media files:
+start the server and add a directory of media files:

 ~~~

 $ ./bin/superplay --add ~/mp4
 Adding files from directory /home/pi/mp4 ...... all loaded!
 Firing up the superplay HTTP server on port 8000

 $ ./bin/superplay --add ~/mp4 --port 1234
 Adding files from directory /home/pi/mp4 ...... all loaded!